gsudre/lab_notes/234-mriqc_ABCD.md

 Time to see why the redos are not working.
 At this point I've run them 2 times, with all the memory they should need.
 Are they not in BIDS?

+# 2021-06-21 11:29:00

+While I investigate this, let's run some other batches too.
+But in meanwhile we can check batches 1 through 9 to see why they crashed... it turns out they didn't crash... they just had more than 1 file associated with them, and my script was crashing.
+I changed it to zero, and there are no redos.
+Gotta wait now for the last batches running, possibly re-run them, and see how it goes.